Dawson-Damer – an introduction

 The position in England following Pitt v Holt (which was the law the Privy Council applied in Dawson-Damer) is that court intervention requires first that 'inadequate deliberation' must be sufficiently serious to amount to a breach of fiduciary duty by the trustee.

-Jersey operates along slightly different principles to England and Guernsey because it has enacted legislation that makes it clear that a breach of fiduciary duty will be sufficient, but is not necessary, to justify the court striking down a decision that is impacted by inadequate deliberation.
+Jersey operates along slightly different principles to England and Guernsey because it has enacted legislation that makes it clear that a breach of fiduciary duty will be sufficient, but is not necessary, to justify the court's intervention in striking down a decision that is impacted by inadequate deliberation.

 3. Remedial discretion and causation tests

-Even if a breach of fiduciary duty of inadequate deliberation is established, the court has a flexible discretion whether and how to remedy that breach, including whether to set aside the disposition.
+Even if a breach of fiduciary duty of inadequate deliberation is established, the court has a flexible discretion whether and how to remedy that breach, including whether to set aside the transaction.

 The question of whether trustees 'would' or 'might' have acted differently (had there been adequate deliberation) is relevant but is not decisive to there being a remedy.
 The court won't apply a rigid rule but will seek the best practical solution depending on the circumstances.